Composite Decking 101

 As part of their manufacture, composite deck boards are treated with preservatives that help ward off rot, mold, and mildew.
 Planks are dyed in a host of a colors and imprinted with a range of textures, most of which convincingly resemble genuine wood grain.
 Some composite decking products carry warranties of up to 25 years, but these typically apply only if you install the deck according to the manufacturer’s directions; be clear on what those are prior to construction.

-Strength and Weight.
-Though comparatively heavier in weight, composite decking tends to be slightly less strong than its wood cousin, so a deck built from composite components must have additional supports.
+Though comparatively heavier in weight, composite decking tends to be slightly less strong than wood decking, so a deck built from composite components must have additional supports.